Insurance Agency M&A: How Brokers Overcharge

 If you're selling a $500K-$2M agency, you don't need a $50K-$100K broker.

-"It won't be surprising to see other large private equity-backed deals in 2025." — OPTIS Partners, 2024 Year-End M&A Report via Insurance Journal
+"It won't be surprising to see other large private equity-backed deals in 2025."
+OPTIS Partners, 2024 Year-End M&A Report via Insurance Journal

 Traditional brokers are paid at closing.
 This creates a fundamental conflict:

-What the Broker Wants
+What Does the Broker Want From the Deal?

 ✅ Close the deal as fast as possible (so they can move to the next client)